Great Smoky Mountains National Park Fall Photography Workshop

 Fall waterfalls in Great Smoky Mountains National Park.

-Fall waterfalls surrounded by Smokies color—flowing water, wet rock, and peak-season foliage.
+Fall waterfalls in the Tremont area of Great Smoky Mountains National Park, with flowing water, wet rock, and peak-season foliage.

 Workshop itinerary and schedule